 Josh graduated from Johns Hopkins in 2015 with undergraduate degrees in Cognitive Science and Philosophy.
 Before working in the VCL, Josh spent a year in Madrid, Spain teaching English to high school students as part of a Fulbright grant.
 His interests include computational models, use of technology as a vehicle for cognitive interventions, and the structure of concepts.
 He served as lab manager from 2016 until 2018 when he left the lab to pursue a PhD in clinical psychology at the University of North Carolina, Chapel Hill.

-Tyler graduated from Johns Hopkins in 2015 with a B.A. in Cognitive Science and served as the Lab Manager for three years.
-Currently he's pursuing his doctorate in Linguistics at University of Maryland, College Park and is interested in psycholinguistics, semantics, and language acquisition.
+Tyler graduated from Johns Hopkins in 2015 with a B.A. in Cognitive Science and served as the Lab Manager from 2014 to 2016.
+Currently, he's pursuing his PhD in Linguistics at University of Maryland, College Park and is interested in psycholinguistics, semantics, and language acquisition.
 Check out his Personal Website

 Dr. Darko Odic was a graduate student in the lab from 2009 to 2014.
 He defended his dissertation, "Objects and Substances in Vision, Language, and Development", in 2014.
 He's currently an Assistant Professor in the Department of Psychology at the University of British Columbia, where he is the PI of the Centre for Cognitive Development.
 Check out his Personal Website